 - Support Government Restrictions on its Use.
 The apparent risks to privacy inherent in these systems have triggered some action to limit their uses.
 One example is California Assembly Bill AB-1215, which would, “…prohibit a law enforcement agency or law enforcement official from installing, activating, or using any biometric surveillance system in connection with an officer camera or data collected by an officer camera.”
-As of June 30, 2019, this bill was under active consideration.
+This bill has already been brought into law.

 The Technology: Homeland Advanced Recognition Technology (HART)

 Imagine a system that combines facial recognition, DNA test results, police reports, voiceprints, patterns of scars and tattoos, information from airlines and other travel-related sources, and “non-obvious relationship patterns,” (whatever the hell that means) into a giant collection of databases.
 Now imagine such a system being used by a wide range of government agencies for all sorts of purposes, without any oversight or control by elected political authorities.

 You’ve just imagined the Homeland Advanced Recognition System (HART).
 The US Department of Homeland Security (DHS) is rolling out this system now, despite opposition by many public interest groups and members of Congress.